-	The Independent Monitoring Board (IMB) consists of independent members of the public to ensure a broad representation of the local community, with men and women of all ages and backgrounds.
-Members are appointed by the Minister for the Department of Home Affairs and hold office for 3 years, or for a lesser period if a vacancy is being filled.
+The Independent Monitoring Board (IMB) consists of members of the public comprising a broad representation of the local community, with men and women of all ages and backgrounds.
+Members are appointed by the Minister for the Department of Home Affairs and hold office for an initial period of 3 years.

 The role of the IMB

 IMB members are independent and unpaid.
-Their role is to monitor the day-to-day life within the Isle of Man Prison, the courts and the Custody Suite at Police Headquarters and ensure that proper standards of care and decency are maintained.
+Their role is to monitor the day-to-day life within the Isle of Man Prison, the courts and the Custody Suite at Police Headquarters.
+The purpose of the Board is to ensure that proper standards of care and decency are maintained.

-Members have unrestricted access and can talk to any detainee they wish to, out of sight and hearing of a members of staff if necessary.
+Members have unrestricted access and can talk to any detainee they wish to, out of sight and hearing of members of staff.

 Board members also play an important role in dealing with problems inside the establishment.
-If a detainee has an issue that he or she has been unable to resolve through the usual internal channels, he or she can put in a confidential request to see a member of the IMB.
+Should a detainee have an issue that they have been unable to resolve through the usual internal channels, they can put in a confidential request to see a member of the IMB.
 Problems might include concerns over lost property, visits from family or friends, special religious or cultural requirements, or even serious allegations such as bullying.

-If something serious happens at the establishment, for example, an incident or death in custody, representatives of the board will be informed and may attend the prison to observe the way in which the situation is handled.
+If a serious incident occurs within the establishment, for example a protest by detainees or death in custody, representatives of the board shall be informed and depending on the seriousness of the situation may attend the prison to observe the way in which it is handled.

-Members of the IMB meet once a month to discuss business which has arisen in that month from the weekly rota visits made by individual members.
-During a rota visit, a member tours the prison and hears requests and complaints made by detainees.
+Members of the IMB meet once a month to discuss any issues which have arisen based on the weekly rota visits made by members.
+During a rota visit, two members tour the prison and hear requests and complaints made by detainees.
 Members also talk to prison staff and listen to their concerns.
 These responsibilities are often referred to as the watchdog role.
 This involves not only being alert to matters of concern, but also raising them through the normal prison channels, and if necessary taking matters directly to the Minister for Home Affairs.